M-Chimiste/TheseusInsight/project_docs/project_status.md

     - **Database Interaction (`theseus_insight/data_model/data_handling.py`):**
         - `PaperDatabase` class updated with methods for storing/retrieving configurations (general models, ArXiv, etc.) from SQLite.
 Settings are prioritized from DB, then JSON, then defaults.
         - `get_recent_logs` method enhanced to support date-based filtering for fetching run logs.
+        - Corrected `insert_log` method by removing validation for a non-existent `status_code` attribute on the `Logs` model, which likely caused 500 errors when fetching logs.
     - **Streamlit API Client (`streamlit_app/api_client.py`):**
         - Created a dedicated API client with functions to interact with all FastAPI settings and action endpoints.
         - Includes `APIClientError` custom exception and `API_HOST_URL` configuration.